sbossman/stratus/README.md

 - Figure out how to make something to colorize Stratus files
 - Build complex website with Stratus
 - Create library of helpful templates
+- Making templates easier to create + use would be good too
 - Improve CSS stuff
 - Include * and **, and other sorts of things
 - Enable same line syntax
+- Create instructions on how to get CISE hosting